This is guidance we give to specifiers and architects on how to choose environmentally sound performance paint. Read on to find out why:

 Low-VOC paints tend to use water as a carrier instead of petrochemical solvents, and so their emissions are minimal.
 Many conventional paints have achieved relatively low VOC levels.
 No-VOC or VOC-Free paints may still contain very low levels of VOCs in their pigments or additives.
 Although reducing VOC content is a move in the right direction, it is questionable whether either of these paint types can be considered non-toxic.

-Natural paints are the only true non-toxic paint since they contain no VOCs, and are made from natural ingredients such as water, vegetable oils, plant dyes, and natural minerals.
+Natural paints are normally considered to be the only true non-toxic paint since they contain very low levels of naturally occurring VOCs, and are made from natural ingredients such as water, vegetable oils, plant dyes, and natural minerals.
 The main binders used in natural paints are: linseed oil (from flax seeds), clay, lime, and milk protein.
-Lime and milk paints give an authentic period look, and are often used in antique restoration projects.
+Lime and milk paints give an authentic period look and are often used in antique restoration projects.
 Chalk is used as an extender to thicken paint; turpentine (distilled from pine trees) is used as a solvent; essential oils from citrus fruits (d-limonene) are used as a solvent and fragrance, and natural mineral and earth pigments are used as colourants.

 What is paint made from?